Nipo Strongheart: Lyceum and Chautauqua

 Strongheart had read The Discards by Lucullus Virgil McWhorter, which dealt with troubles among Indians in the Pacific Northwest, around January 17, 1921.
 He wrote to McWhorter and told him of his commitment to help the Indians and teach non-Indian audiences about their culture and their contributions to their country.
 Strongheart and McWhorter carried on a correspondence until the latter died in 1944.

-From 1921 Strongheart embarked on an extended series of lectures-cum-performances as part of the Lyceum and Chautauqua fairs held across the United States.
+Beginning in 1921, Strongheart embarked on an extended series of lectures-cum-performances as part of the Lyceum and Chautauqua fairs held across the United States.
 The Lyceum movement " ... reflected the increasing value Americans placed on public education ... [and] became a site for public discussion, debate, and controversy."
 Chautauqua events were called "the most American thing in America" and according to Andrew C. Rieser, were tailored to "appeal to the patriotic, churchgoing, white, native-born, mostly Protestant, northern and Midwestern middle classes".

 His tour included Pennsylvania, Ohio and Indiana.
 One of Strongheart's programs, entitled "From Peace Pipe to War Trail and Back Again", highlighted the "nobility, patience, inherent goodness, romance, traditions, faith and suffering of his people".
 Other programs he developed were "Tales of the First Americans", "The Past and Present of a Vanishing Race" – in which he dwelt on the effects of many decades under the Bureau of Indian Affairs, – and "My People the Yakima".
 Each lasted between one and two hours.

 Strongheart worked for two film production companies: Famous Players Film Company and Essanay Studios.
 During his trip to California from March to May, he promoted petitions in favor of Indian citizenship.
 The tour included the state of Washington, where he visited the Yakima reservation on July 3, 1921.
 On one occasion, in Washington, he did not wear the Native regalia and was still well received, though most of the time his advertising said he would be wearing the Native regalia so he did.
 However, the ornamentation he wore was appropriate to an actual chief which he was not - being only the son of a daughter of a chief.
 In mid-1922 he embarked on a tour of British Columbia and Alberta, Canada.

-In October 1922 he mainly appeared at Society of American Indians meetings, including those in Kansas, Utah, and Illinois.
+In October 1922, he mainly appeared at Society of American Indians meetings, including those in Kansas, Utah, and Illinois.
 A Lyceum performance was held in November in Illinois, at which he accepted an invitation on behalf of the Society of American Indians to be hosted in one year's time.
 During this period Strongheart's first daughter was born.